veselov/gitlab-nginx-auth/README.md

             # all protected locations.
             auth_request /_gitlab/check;
             error_page 401 @401;
+            // comment the next line out if you don't need a 403
+            // page explaining access restrictions control.
+            error_page 403 @403;

             # sample for an up stream server that can take advantage
             # of using user identity information